-Head Athletic Trainer and Head Physical Therapist
+Head Athletic Trainer

-He and his staff are recognized as one of the best in baseball, as the group was named the Major League Baseball Athletic Training Staff of the Year in 2017, an award that’s given out by PBATS (Professional Baseball Athletic Trainers Society) and voted on by training staffs from throughout the league.
+Randall and his staff are recognized as one of the best in baseball, as the group was named the Major League Baseball Athletic Training Staff of the Year in 2017, an award that’s given out by PBATS (Professional Baseball Athletic Trainers Society) and voted on by training staffs from throughout the league.

-Prior to joining the Pirates, Randall worked two seasons with the Los Angeles Dodgers, serving as their Minor League Rehab Coordinator in 2010 and as their Major League Physical Therapist for the 2011 season.
+Prior to joining the Pirates, Randall worked two seasons with the Los Angeles Dodgers, serving as their minor league rehab coordinator in 2010 and as their Major League physical therapist for the 2011 season.
 In addition to his time in Major League Baseball, Randall spent time as an intern in the NFL with the Seattle Seahawks and New England Patriots.
 He has also presented at several national sports medicine conferences and has contributed as an author to various sports medicine and rehabilitation textbooks.

 Currently, he is the principal investigator for the testing of several functional upper extremity assessment tools for use in the overhead throwing athlete.
 In addition to his clinical research, he has co-authored several case studies that are under peer review for publication in the American Journal of Sports Medicine.